happycog/brilliantretail/README.txt

 * Fixed zip code error in Rates Matrix shipping method [#0000076]
 * Fixed an issue with the return parameter from PayPal
 * Fixed a typo in the delete category language entry [#0000082]
+* Fixed currency format issue with option price adjustments
 * Updated admin theme.
+* Updated order status codes with color styles [#0000100]
+* Updated the default order status in the admin to default display order ID desc [#0000108]
 * Updated local code directory outside of the brilliant_retail package. [#0000093]
 * Updated all language keys with a "br_" prefix to avoid namespace collisions [#0000083]
 * Updated customer_model get_customers method to include order history total [#0000090]